GemmaClaverodelMoral/gemini-glow/README.md

 -----

 ## 💬 Feedback and Contributions
 This theme is a living project.
-If you find any issues, a color that doesn't look right in a specific language, or have a suggestion, please open an 'issue' on the GitHub repository [repositorio de GitHub](https://www.google.com/search?q=https://github.com/GemmaClaverodelMoral/gemini-glow).
+If you find any issues, a color that doesn't look right in a specific language, or have a suggestion, please open an 'issue' on the [GitHub repository](https://www.google.com/search?q=https://github.com/GemmaClaverodelMoral/gemini-glow).

 ## License
 This theme is distributed under the **MIT License**.